alcideschaux/NOAA-StormData/README.md

 library(ggvis)
 ```

-We first downloaded the NOAA dataset from the Reproducible Research course on Coursera's web site.
+We first downloaded the NOAA dataset from the Johns Hopkins [Reproducible Research](https://www.coursera.org/course/repdata) course link on Coursera's web site.
+The data for this assignment came in the form of a CSV file compressed via the bzip2 algorithm to reduce its size.
 Along with the dataset, 2 more files were downloaded, indicating how the variables in the dataset are defined: the National Weather Service Storm Data Documentation (referenced here as the __NWS Manual__) and the National Climatic Data Center Storm Events FAQ.
 We finally unzipped the `Storm_Data.bz2` dataset and saved the unzipped dataset to a file named `Storm_Data.csv` in the working directory.
 We then loaded the dataset into a data frame named `Data` and selected the variables to be used.

 ```r